VJZ-Corp/vjz-corp.github.io/resources/tutorials/irregular-polygons-area.md

 \end{align*}
 $$

 The notation $\partial T$ denotes the boundary of region $T$.
-In this case, $T$ is a triangle so the boundary of $T$ is made of three connected line segments:
+In this case, $T$ is a triangle, so the boundary of $T$ is made of three connected line segments:

 $$
 \oint_{\partial T} (x \,dy - y \, dx) = \sum_{i=0}^2 \int_{C_i} (x \,dy - y \, dx).